 This is a competitive grant program.
 Applications are reviewed and awarded by the City Manager’s Office and are typically in the range of $500 to $1,000 each.
-Funding will benefit an area within the Rockville city limits.
+Funding will benefit those who live within the Rockville city limits.

-Awardees are required to complete a summary of the desired project outcomes and submit a minimum of two visual items to illustrate the project (photos, printed materials, etc) after the project has been completed.
+Awardees are required to complete a summary of the project outcomes, submit receipts showing proper use of funding and submit a minimum of two visual items to illustrate the project (photos, printed materials, etc.) after the project has been completed.

 - December 13, 2019 - Applications open.

-- December 25, 2020 - Grant recipients deadline to present documentation to prove usage of funds.
+- December 25, 2020 - Grant recipients' deadline to present documentation to prove usage of funds.
+Grant recipients’ deadline to present documentation to prove usage of funds.

 The Community Empowerment Grant Program has three primary objectives.
 Grant applications may address any or all the objectives and no single objective is prioritized higher than the other two for funding.
 The objectives are:

 - Community Improvement Projects.
 The funds may be used to improve the shared space within a neighborhood or to strengthen community identity.
-This may include items such as landscape improvements and maintenance, signage, bus shelters, natural features management, benches, painting, or certain exterior improvements.
 Bonus points will be awarded if two or more neighborhoods/community groups work together on a project.